rukasakurai/rukasakurai.github.io/kubernetes.md

 3. Building an image from sample code with a sample Dockerfile, pushing it to ACR, and deploying it to AKS
 4. Create a new Dockerfile for sample code, building an image, pushing it to ACR, and deploying it to AKS
 ## Deploying a sample image managed by Microsoft to AKS
 [This Learn tutorial](https://docs.microsoft.com/en-us/learn/modules/aks-deploy-container-app/) provides steps to deploy a sample AKS application.
 Below are the commands outlined in the Learn tutorial.
-Was able to successfully deploy an application on my Azure subscription (as opposed to the Learn Sandbox subscription) using the Azure Cloud Shell without any trouble.
-It takes about x minutes (mostly time waiting for commands to finish executing).
+I was able to successfully deploy an application on my Azure subscription (as opposed to the Learn Sandbox subscription) using the Azure Cloud Shell without any trouble.
+It takes about 15 minutes (mostly time waiting for commands to finish executing, including about 5 minutes to create the Kubernetes cluster, and 5 minutes to create the additional node pool).
 It uses a container that is available at mcr.microsoft.com/mslearn/samples/contoso-website.

 ```
 export RESOURCE_GROUP=rg-aks-contoso-video